Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

 ## Description

-As `gmx_MMPBSA` is based on [MMPBSA.py][1], it uses an input file containing all the specification for the MM/PB(GB) SA calculation.
+As `gmx_MMPBSA` is based on [MMPBSA.py][1], it uses an input file containing all the specification for the MM/PB(GB)SA calculation.
 The input file is designed to be as syntactically similar to other programs in Amber as possible.
 The input file has the same namelist structure as both sander and pmemd.
-The allowed namelists are `&general`, `&gb`, `&pb`, `&rism`, `&alanine_scanning`, `&nmode`, and `&decomp`.
-The input variables recognized in each namelist are described below, but those in `&general` are typically variables that apply to all aspects of the calculation or parameters required for build amber topologies from GROMACS files.
-The &gb namelist is unique to Generalized Born calculations, `&pb` is unique to Poisson Boltzmann calculations, `&rism` is unique to 3D-RISM calculations, `&alanine_scanning` is unique to alanine scanning calculations, `&nmode` is unique to the normal mode calculations used to approximate vibrational entropies, and `&decomp` is unique to the decomposition scheme.
+The allowed namelists are

+- `&general`: are typically variables that apply to all aspects of the calculation or parameters required for build amber topologies from GROMACS files.
+- `&gb`: unique to Generalized Born (GB) calculations
+- `&pb`: unique to Poisson Boltzmann (PB) calculations
+- `&alanine_scanning`: unique to alanine scanning calculations
+- `&decomp`: unique to the decomposition scheme
+- `&nmode`: unique to the normal mode (NMODE) calculations used to approximate vibrational entropies
+- `&rism`: unique to 3D-RISM calculations

 All of the input variables are described below according to their respective namelists.
 Integers and floating point variables should be typed as-is while strings should be put in either single- or double-quotes.
-All variables should be set with `variable = value` and separated by commas.
+All variables should be set with `variable = value` and separated by commas is they appear in the same line.
+If the variables appear in different lines, the comma is not longer needed.
 See several [examples][2] below.
 As you will see, several calculations can be performed in the same run (_i.e._ `&gb` and `&pb`, `&gb` and `&alanine_scanning`, `&pb` and `&decomp`, etc).
 Variables will usually be matched to the minimum number of characters required to uniquely identify that variable within that namelist.
 Variables require at least 4 characters to be matched unless that variable name has fewer than 4